Ritesh1137/MoronSlayer/README.md

 <h2> Please reach out if you're working towards Human Level Artificial Intelligence, computational neuroscience, BCI, hardware optimization for efficienct computation (photonics/electronics), or any projects with data </h2>

-#### 🔭 I’m currently working on ChoiceBERT - a new LM architecture evaluating BERT's syntactic abilities with multi-masking, and Deep Convolutional Generative Adversarial Networks
+#### 🔭 I’m currently working on ChoiceBERT - a new LM benchmark to evaluate BERT's syntactic abilities with multi-masking, and Deep Convolutional Generative Adversarial Networks for robust image classification addressing mode collapse

 #### 👯 I’m looking to collaborate on Data Science | AI | ML projects.
-I aim to make impactful contributions that can change the world in a positive way
+I aim to make impactful contributions that can change the world in a positive way by taking on complex challenges

-#### 🌱 Other topics of interest include Information Theory, Genetics, Finance, Philosophy, Neuroscience, Economics, Psychology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum Mechanics
+#### 🌱 Some topics of interest include Information Theory, Genetics, Finance, Philosophy, Neuroscience, Economics, Psychology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum Mechanics

-#### 💬 Possibilities I would like to converse about: The space containing Narrow, General AI and everything in between , Quantum AI , ethical issues that are presented with the advent of AI systems and any intellectual musings
+#### 💬 Possibilities I would like to converse about: The space containing Narrow, General AI and everything in between; Quantum AI , ethical issues that are presented with the advent of AI systems and intellectual musings

  ## “ Perfection is not attainable, but if we chase perfection we can catch excellence. “